MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-software-load-balancer.md

 The following are the limitations of using high availability ports load balancing rules:

-- Combining high availability ports load balancing rules and non high availability ports load balancing rules pointing to the same backend ipconfigurations isn't supported unless both have **Floating IP** enabled.
+- Combining high availability ports load balancing rules and non high availability ports load balancing rules pointing to the same backend IP configurations isn't supported unless both have **Floating IP** enabled.
 - Flow symmetry (primarily for NVA scenarios) is only supported with a single front-end NIC (single front-end IP configuration) and a backend pool.
-Using multiple load balancers, load balancing rules or multiple NICs won't provide symmetry.
+Using multiple load balancers, load balancing rules or multiple NICs don't provide symmetry.
 - The backend instance of a high availability ports internal load balancer can't be the backend instance of another internal load balancer.
 - The backend instance of a **Floating IP** high availability ports internal load balancer can't be the backend instance of another non-floating IP high availability ports internal load balancer.